GluuFederation/docs-ce-prod/docs/source/admin-guide/saml.md

 # SAML IDP
 ## Overview
-The Gluu Server bundles the free open source [Shibboleth SAML IDP](https://www.shibboleth.net/products/identity-provider/) to support outbound SAML single sign-on (SSO).
-To include Shibboleth in any Gluu Server deployment, opt in when prompted during Gluu Server installation.
+The Gluu Server can be deployed with the [Shibboleth SAML identity provider (IDP)](https://www.shibboleth.net/products/identity-provider/) to enable SAML single sign-on (SSO).

-In an outbound SAML SSO transaction a website or application (known as a Service Provider, or "SP") redirects a user to a designated identity provider (IDP) for authentication and authorization.
+In a standard outbound SAML transaction, a website or application (a.k.a.
+Service Provider, or "SP") redirects a user to a designated IDP for authentication and authorization.
 The IDP will authenticate the user and upon successful authentication, the user is sent back to the SP with an active session.

-Trust must be pre-established between the IDP (Gluu Server) and SP (target application) in order for the transaction to work.
-The following section of the docs cover how to configure the Gluu SAML IDP for SSO.

 !!!
 Note
-    If you need to support inbound SAML to integrate with external partner or customer IDPs, review the [inbound SAML authentication guide](../authn-guide/inbound-saml-passport.md).
+    To support an external SAML IDP for authentication, for instance the IDP of a customer or partner, review the [inbound SAML authentication guide](../authn-guide/inbound-saml-passport.md).

+## Pre-requisites

+In order to support SAML SSO, the Gluu Server must include the Shibboleth SAML IDP.

+- During a fresh Gluu Server installation, simply opt in when prompted for Shibboleth.

+- To add Shibboleth to an existing Gluu Server deployment, follow [these instructions](../operation/faq.md/#adding-passportjs-andor-shibboleth-idp-post-installation).

 ## Trust Relationship Requirements
-In the Gluu Server, the SAML IDPs SSO configuration is called a Trust Relationship (TR).
-Each TR requires the infomation listed below.
+In the Gluu Server, the SAML IDP's SSO configuration is called a Trust Relationship (TR).
+Trust must be pre-established between the Gluu Server and each target SP.

+Each TR requires the following infomation:

 ### Metadata of the SP
 Metadata is an XML file which has configuration data used to establish trust between the website (SP) and IDP (Gluu Server).
 Websites (SP) can provide metadata via a URL or as a separate file.
 Metadata can change, so a static URL typically requires the least amount of ongoing maintenance.